FM rejects Opposition charge of 'selling family silver'; says Govt wants some PSUs to do well

 BSE Chief Executive Officer Ashishkumar Chauhan said the only parallel for the Budget is with the 1991 reforms document presented by then finance minister Manmohan Singh.

 He also underlined the newest proposals as significant because they are not being undertaken under any duress.
-(AGENCIES)
+(PTI)

 FM rejects Opposition charge of ‘selling family silver’; says Govt wants some PSUs to do well